Fleckism/SecurityPlus/SecurityPlus/8D Personnel Policies.md

 5.3 Explain the importance of policies to organizational security
 #GRC
 As well as implementing technical controls for identity and account management, you will need to make sure that your personnel follow appropriate security procedures and policies.
-The human element can represent a significant attack surface, especially when social engineering attacks are involved.
+The human element can represent a significant attack surface, especially when [[Social engineering]] attacks are involved.
 As a security professional, you will work with a human resources (HR) department to assist with the formulation of policies and the development and delivery of security awareness and training programs.
 # CONDUCT POLICIES

 Operational policies include privilege/credential management, data handling, and incident response.
 Other important security policies include those governing employee conduct and respect for privacy.